SUBSCRIBE TO OUR NEWSLETTER:

 INSURANCE The Bass Coast cycle challenge is covered by public liability insurance only – there is no personal insurance associated with this, so it does not cover accidents caused by yourself, individuals or other riders.
 It is therefore strongly recommended that participants have personal accident insurance (CycleCover, Cycling Australia, Bicycle Australia, Triathlon Australia) or top personal medical cover/insurance.
 Participants requiring ambulance transport will be charged directly for this service.
 Bass Coast Cycle Challenge highly recommend that participants hold current ambulance cover.

 JERSEY EXCHANGE Please choose your jersey size carefully!
 There will be no Jersey exchanges, Jersey sizes are ordered as requested.
 Note: To ensure you receive a well fitted jersey please refer to the sizing table here.
 Once you determine your ideal fit you will be required to select your chosen size when entering via our online entry system.
-If you have any further question or need help email email@example.com or call us.
+If you have any further question or need help email us!

-MINIMUM AGE To be eligible to participate in the Event You must be at least 16 years of age at the date of the event to participate this event.
-Those under 16 years of age must be have a gaurdian complete waiver form at registration on the day to participate and be accompanied by a participating adult.
+MINIMUM AGE To be eligible to participate in the 40km and longer rides, you must be at least 12 years of age at the date of the event to participate this event.
+Those under 16 years of age must be have a guardian complete waiver form at registration on the day to participate and be accompanied by a participating adult.

 MECHANICAL SUPPORT There will be mobile mechanical support provided on the course.
 This includes mobile mechanic vehicles.
 If you require assistance while on the course you can either use your own mobile phone to contact the control centre or advise a course marshal, police officer, traffic management or event staff member, who will then call for assistance.